chrismile/cfd3d/README.md

 # cfd3d

 A CFD solver using the incompressible Navier-Stokes equations in 3D.
-The solver is able to use either OpenMP, MPI or CUDA.
+The solver is able to use either OpenMP, MPI, CUDA or OpenCL.

 ## Building the programm